wangcunxiang/Exploring-Generalization-Ability-of-PLMs-on-Arithmetic-and-Logical-Reasoning/README.md

 Each number indicates that the folder contains this number percentage of  all train data while the dev/test set across  folders are exactly the same.
 For example, for the Addition task, the '50' means that the folder contains 256320*50% = 128160 training samples while the number of development/testing samples is 32040.

 The cross-distribution test folder contain the cross-distribution test data.

+## Setting

+Model: BART-Large

+Metric: Exact Match

+The code can be found in [here](https://github.com/wangcunxiang/Can-PLM-Serve-as-KB-for-CBQA).

 ## Citation